 Description: The Los Gatos Boulevard Site (C-2) is located in the Los Gatos Boulevard Area on the west side of Los Gatos Boulevard, and south of Garden Lane.
 The site is the current location of multiple commercial uses, with commercial uses to the north, south, and east, and lower-density residential uses to the west.
-The site is designated as Mixed-Use Commercial and zoned CH, which would accommodate 103 housing units developed at a typical density of 36 du/ac.
+The site is designated as Mixed-Use Commercial and zoned CH, which would accommodate 86 housing units developed at a minimum density of 30 du/ac.